Do your own thing

 Since her diagnosis Kit Keyser knew first hand what an unpredictable, terrifying place MS can be, she found her MS Energy and raised £4500 completing the Blenheim Triathlon.

 Are you interested in a doing a challenge event for us?
-If there is a challenge event you would love to do that is not on the list below, let us know.
+Let us know.
 We would love to hear from you, even more so if your chosen event is outside of the UK.

-All our challenge events have a minimum fundraising target so think about what target you would like to set yourself and let us know what help you need to smash your target.
+Think about what target you would like to set yourself and let us know what help you need to smash it.
 And remember, the more funds you raise, the greater the support we can offer to people newly diagnosed with MS.

 Join Team Shift.ms